prichey/prestonrichey.com/src/pages/blog/react-rust-wasm-hello/index.md

 }
 ```

-I'm going to wave my hands here and just say that we're importing an external package <xa href="https://github.com/rustwasm/wasm-bindgen">wasm_bindgen</xa> which generates the bindings and glue for our public function `greet` so that it gets exported and can be called by JavaScript.
-Our `greet` function calls some externally defined function `alert`, which in this case is JavaScript's <xa href="https://developer.mozilla.org/en-US/docs/Web/API/Window/alert">window.alert()</xa>.
-For more information, check out the <xa href="https://rustwasm.github.io/wasm-bindgen/">wasm-bindgen docs</xa>.
+Briefly, what's going on here is that we're importing an external package `wasm_bindgen` which generates the bindings and glue for our public function `greet` so that it gets exported and can be called by JavaScript.
+Our `greet` function calls some externally defined function `alert`, which in this case is JavaScript's `window.alert()`.
+For more information on `wasm_bindgen`, check out the <xa href="https://rustwasm.github.io/wasm-bindgen/">docs</xa>.

 </section>